UWEC Counseling Services Practicum/Internship

 - Direct service (individual, group): Trainees will provide short-term individual counseling to students who present with a wide range of concerns such as adjustment to college, mood concerns, family of origin issues, trauma, developmental issues, and etc. Options are available to co-facilitate group with other clinical staff members.

 - Outreach:Trainees are invited to assist center with outreach requests.
-Outreach may include educating campus community about services offered at center, tabling events, participating in Let's Talk program, or other opportunities that arise.
+Outreach may include educating campus community about services offered at center, tabling events, facilitating First Offender Classes, or other opportunities that arise.

 - Individual supervision: Trainees will receive one hour of individual clinical supervision per week from their direct supervisor.
 The function of the supervision is to monitor client's welfare, enhance trainee's counseling skills, enhance multicultural competence, promote personal and professional growth, and evaluate trainee's professional development on a continuous basis.
 Trainees are required to be prepared for supervision (e.g., be ready to discuss clients and professional growth, watch taped session and have clips identified to observe with supervisor).
 If co-facilitating a group, a half hour of supervision will be offered to trainees by their co-facilitator which is in addition to supervision with their direct supervisor.